shanep/CS452/README.md

 respective development environments is beyond the capacity of your instructor and GA/TA.

-Thus, your code will be graded on the departments lab machines, office hours with your instructor or TA/GA will be conducted in the departments lab machines, and all questions about the project will be answered in the context of the departments lab machines.
-If you choose to use a different operating system you are on your own to figure out how to get the project to build and run. **ALL** instructions below assume you are working on the departments lab machines.
+Thus, your code will be graded using the same setup as github codespaces, office hours with your instructor or TA/GA will be conducted in the github codespaces, and all questions about the project will be answered in the context of the github codespaces.
+If you choose to use a different operating system you are on your own to figure out how to get the project to build and run. **ALL** instructions below assume you are working on the github codespaces.

 ## Task 0 - Pre-reading